nixonyung/nixonyung.github.io/content/discover-the-world/self-help.md

   >
   > \- [張愛玲](https://fashion.ettoday.net/news/1963439)

-- > If you’re a lover, you gotta be a fighter.
+- > If you're a lover, you gotta be a fighter.
   >
-  > Because, if you don’t fight for your love, what kind of love do you have?
+  > Because, if you don't fight for your love, what kind of love do you have?
   >
   > \- [Keanu Reeves](https://youtu.be/jjKOdoeWhpU)